k21009051/Mustacchio-V2-Write-up/badbyte/README.md

 ssh errorcauser@<ip> -i id_rsa -D 1337
 ```

+I gave the key the correct permissions and used tunnelling to bypass the firewall and get an initial shell on the system.
-I now have an initial shell on the machine.
-Reading note.txt in the current directory gives some interesting information:
+Some helpful information was found in the note.txt file in the current directory:
 ```
 Hi Error!
 I've set up a webserver locally so no one outside could access it.